cheerleone/yget/readme.md

 Youtube Get

-A simple low argument bash front wrapper and sequential download queue for youtube-dl...at least once it’s configured for your environment.
+A simple low argument bash wrapper and download queue for youtube-dl...at least once it’s configured for your environment.

 The basic idea is that we pre-configure the (my!) most used options to simplify use.
 That and yg will stack and sequentially download videos added making it a huge time-saver.